captionpoint/captionpoint-plays/THE-LUCKIEST.md

 ---
 Getting hard.
 ---
-And I.
+And uh,
 ---
-I need
----
-to get a Walker?
+I'll need a walker soon?
 ---
 And a wheel chair will be soon
 ---